yousefelassal/quote-cron/README.md

 > Let there be no purpose in friendship save the deepening of the spirit.

 > The most formidable weapon against errors of every kind is reason.

+> Action is the foundational key to all success.